Tri-State Wildlife Management – Protecting You, Your Property, and Your Investment

 Canada Goose Synopsis

 Geese are extremely aggressive, posting sentinels at nesting and grazing sites.
-Defense of nests can many times result in injury to people or pets who venture too close.
+Defense of nests can many times result in injury to people or pets who venture too closely.

 Canada Goose Damage and Health Hazards